Martha McSally: 2012 elections

 On February 9, 2012, McSally announced her candidacy for the special election for Arizona's 8th congressional district vacancy created by the resignation of Gabby Giffords.
 She was an unsuccessful candidate in the Republican primary for the special election, finishing second to Jesse Kelly.

 McSally then ran for and won the Republican nomination in the regular election for the district, which had been renumbered the 2nd district.
 She faced incumbent Democrat Ron Barber and Libertarian nominee Anthony Powell in the November 2012 election.
-She was endorsed by the National Federation of Independent Businesses, the United States Chamber of Commerce, the National Association of Wholesalers, and Associated Builders and Contractors.
+She was endorsed by the National Federation of Independent Business, the United States Chamber of Commerce, the National Association of Wholesalers, and Associated Builders and Contractors.

 The race was one of the closest in the nation.
 McSally led on election night by a few hundred votes, but the race was deemed too close to call due to a large number of provisional ballots.
 Barber eventually overtook McSally as more ballots were counted.
 By November 16, most of the outstanding ballots were in heavily Democratic precincts near Tucson.
 The Arizona Republic determined that McSally would not be able to pick up enough votes to overcome Barber's lead.
 By November 17, Barber's lead had grown to 1,400 votes.
 That day, the Associated Press determined that there were not enough ballots outstanding for McSally to regain the lead and called the race for Barber.
 She conceded the race later that morning.